denten-books/plain-text/3-format.md

 container is disposable and therefore insignificant.

 Formats could only seem insignificant in the past when they were few and simple.
-The transition between static and composable media necessitates renewed attention to the formatting layer of meaning making.
+The transition between static and composable, dynamic media necessitates renewed attention to the formatting layer of meaning making.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The content---all that is contained on a page---shifts beneath the projected image.
 In print, content can be gleaned from the surface.
 There is nothing but surface on a page.
 The screen is a layered surface.
-Sandwiched between panes of glass, liquid crystal moves in response to electrical modulation.
+Sandwiched between substrates of glass, liquid crystal moves in response to electrical modulation.
 The ebb and flow of electricity in turn reflects yet another layer of codification, inscribed onto yet other recondite planes of inscription.
 A byte, made up of eight binary bits, holds a letter.
-The string of letters spelling out "hello world" occupies eleven bytes, if you count the space.
-A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
+The string of letters spelling out "hello world" occupies eleven bytes on the hard drive.[^ln3-space] A file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
 Encoding accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].

+[^ln3-space]: Ten bytes for the letters and one byte for the space character.

 What is the nature of this "added information?"
 Historically, the added information included machine instructions for viewing and printing text, encoding, or encryption, used for clandestine communication.
-The Portable Document Format specifically can also contain features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
+The Portable Document Format (PDF) specifically can also contain features that enable--and I quote the exact specifications here---"accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
 These capabilities operate somewhere between the visible content and stored information.
-More than passive conduits of meaning, electronic texts contain the rules for engagement between authors and their readers.
+The formatting layer specifies the *affordances* of electronic text.
+More than passive conduits of meaning, electronic texts thus carry within them the rules for engagement between authors and their readers.
 In our example, the Portable Document Format encodes among other things ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
-Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the framework implicit in the electronic text itself.
+Whatever literary theoretical framework the reader brings to the process of interpretation must therefore meet the affordances encoded into the electronic text itself.
 Such an encounter happens not on the level of representation or ideology, but on the level of the physical, the phatic, and the imperative, where formatting and control codes reside.

 The familiar paper paragraph structure already presents several interesting problems for analysis.
 In claiming typographical space on a page the paragraph suggests corresponding mental units.
-A unit of written language thus also becomes in some sense a unit of thought.
+A unit of text becomes also a unit of thought.
 But no such structures as paragraphs exist in the mind.
 Physiologically, the brain arranges information otherwise.
 Things get significantly more complicated when the paragraph mediates between the mind and the page on the one side of comprehension, and the page and the machine on the other.

 ![Forms and formats.](images/forms.png)